A List of Business Travel Expenses You Can Write Off In 2022 [+PDF]

 How do you know if you’re a hobbyist?
 The IRS has a long list, including items like whether or not “you depend on the income for your livelihood” and other fun determining factors.

-The IRS understands it can take awhile to become profitable.
-Typically, you’re approaching hobbyist territory in the eyes of the IRS if you report a loss 3 out of five years of business operations.
+The IRS understands it can take a while to become profitable.
+Typically, you’re approaching hobbyist territory in the eyes of the IRS if you report a loss of three out of five years of business operations.
 (A loss means you’re claiming business expenses beyond your income.)

 As with all things tax-related, there are exceptions as to what expenses are considered a loss, but that's above my pay grade.
 You’re a psychic now so you know what I’m about to say . . . talk to your accountant or CPA.